jensen-benard/baker-street-clue-book-web-app/README.md

 ![clue page image](images/clue_page.jpg)

-The clue page has been redacted, that's why it looks mostly black.

 In this page, an audio file will be played while the timer counts down.
 The red text is the count down timer.